A handy guide to the divorce process with some top tips on what to expect through the journey.

 Ask yourself if were born in the England and Wales or do you currently live there.

-Spouses remain legally married until the decree absolute is pronounced.
-The decree absolute is the final decree and once pronounced, the marriage is dissolved.
+Spouses remain legally married until the final order after which the marriage is dissolved.

 You may not agree to a divorce and wish to defend it.
 Defending a divorce is a timely and expensive process and often does not make a difference to the outcome of the proceedings.